VinnieV/Linkedin-mail-scraper/README.md

 # TODO
 * Make filter more exact with facetCurrentCompany=["<company-ID>"]
-* Deeper search to get limit the amount of pages of results by just filtering a bit more and going over all the posibilites
+* Deeper search to get limit the amount of pages of results by just filtering a bit more and going over all the possibilities
 * Deal with special characters
 * Make formatting more flexible

 # Ideas
-* Link it to HaveIBeenPwned for potential disclore of credentials
+* Link it to HaveIBeenPwned for potential disclosure of credentials